Josna126/delta-demo/README.md

 # delta-demo
-This is a demo repository created for the Git and Github classes
+This is a demo repository created for the Git and Github classes.